-1) Evaluation using randomly drawn images: 1125 images were randomly drawn from the dataset of 79 million (Fig. 8 shows 6 of them, along with some of their sibling set).
-For evaluation purposes, any people within the 1125 images were manually segmented.
+There were 1,125 images randomly drawn from the data set of 79 million (Fig. 8 shows six of them, along with some of their sibling set).
+For evaluation purposes, any people within the 1,125 images were manually segmented.6

-Fig. 9(b) shows the classification performance as the size of the person in the image varies.
-When the person is large in the image, the performance is significantly better than when it is small.
-This occurs for two reasons: first, when the person is large, the picture become more constrained, and hence finding good matches becomes easier.
-Second, the weak labels associated with each image in our dataset typically refer to the largest object in the image.
-Fig. 9(c)&(d) show precision-recall curves for different similarly measures and varying dataset size respectively, with the full 79 million images and $D{\rm shift}$ yielding the best performance.
+Fig. 9b shows the classification performance as the size of the person in the image varies.
+When the person is large in the image, the performance is significantly better than when the person is small.
+This occurs for two reasons: First, when the person is large, the picture become more constrained and, hence, finding good matches becomes easier.
+Second, the weak labels associated with each image in our data set typically refer to the largest object in the image.
+Figs. 9c and 9d show precision-recall curves for different similarity measures and varying data set size, respectively, with the full 79 million images and D{shift} yielding the best performance.